mintopdanny/tes_react/README.md

 The Application is deployed in https://aditya-sridhar.github.io/simple-reactjs-app

-Click on the link to see the application
+Click on the link to see the application ok

 ## Cloning and Running the Application in local